m2ci-msp/msp-poster-package/README.md

 ## Introduction

-Based on an idea by Ingmar Steiner, this package is meant to make creating posters for presentations as simple as writing a basic article in LaTeX.
-This means the user can focus mainly on the content and is not required to pay a lot of attention to mangling with the layout.
+The goal of this package is to **design this poster in A4 format and then scale it to A0** by taking advantages of the vectorial nature of a PDF.
+By contrast to other packages such as tikzposter, the users do not have to think about scalability, ....
+On the other hand, **if a pixel-based image is required, the user has to ensure that its resolution is high enough**.

 The package uses [PGF and TikZ] to automatically generate the layout of the poster.